farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

 We want to get every new feature, performance improvement, and reliability increase out to you as soon as we can.
 And we want to enable you to easily upgrade your dashboard with these improvements at your convenience.

-:::note
+:::tip Update
-We're actively working on over-the-air (OTA) firmware updates for our dashboard.
+Over-the-air (OTA) firmware updates for the dashboard application layer are now supported!
-Once we've stabilized the wifi interface on the dashboard and ensured the OTA updater is robust, we'll make this available to you.
+This means that going forward you will be able to wirelessly update your amiga dashboard applications from the touchscreen.
+The OTA update method is available starting with release: [amiga-dash-v0.1.1](https://github.com/farm-ng/amiga-dev-kit/releases/tag/amiga-dash-v0.1.1).

+For dashboards with earlier versions of the firmware, one additional wired update is required to get to v0.1.1.
-In the meantime, make sure you have your [**debug cable**](./../debug_cable/) handy before proceeding with any firmware or UF2 updates.
+So make sure you have your [**debug cable**](./../debug_cable/) handy before proceeding with the following firmware update steps.
-If you don't have one, check out the options on our [**For Developers**](https://farm-ng.com/pages/for-developers) page.
+If you don't have one, reach out to us using one of the options on our [**For Developers**](https://farm-ng.com/pages/for-developers) page.

+Note: the OTA update method does not yet support the (infrequent) UF2 bootloader updates, so keep your debug cable somewhere safe.
 :::

+### Wired updates

 ### farm-ng Amiga application update